MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 ### Users dashboard

-The **Users** dashboard gives you a summary of daily and monthly active users, and new users that have been added to your tenant.
-For this dataset, you'll be able to view the following trends:
+The **Users** dashboard provides a summary of daily and monthly active users, and new users added to your tenant.
+For this dataset, you can view the following trends:

 - Daily active and inactive users over a period of 30 days.
 - Monthly active users over a period of 12 months